dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 - Make subject of learning integral to one's personality;
 - Gain introductory experience behind the basic insights that the field, _Memory Augmentation with Technology_ builds upon.

 (It is important to note that the bulk of the work on this project was actually in the observing of my 'user-experience' while learning a few topics through various information media and noticing what could be done for a more streamlined experience.
 This is not an actual Design Project because specific research, conception, prototyping and implementation of some proposed SRS was not done.
-The outcome of the project is chiefly an introductory experience of the basic insights that the field of Memory Augmentation builds upon)
+The outcome of the project is chiefly an introductory experience of the basic insights/principles that the field of Memory Augmentation builds upon)

 ## <a href="/2022/08/17/project-mnemosyne#" style="text-decoration: none;">2.
 How I use Anki</a>